spidernet-io/spiderpool/docs/concepts/annotation.md

   }]
 ```

-- `interface` (string, required): Since the CNI request only carries the information of one interface, in the case of multiple interfaces, the interface field must be specified to distinguish.
+- `interface` (string, required): Since the CNI request only carries the information of one interface, the `interface` field shall be specified to distinguish in the case of multiple interfaces.
-- `ipv4pools` (array, optional): Specify which ippool is used to allocate IPv4 IP.
+- `ipv4pools` (array, optional): Specify which ippool is used to allocate the IPv4 address.
 When `enableIPv4` in the `spiderpool-conf` ConfigMap is set to true, this field is required.
-- `ipv6pools` (array, optional): Specify which ippool is used to allocate IPv6 IP.
+- `ipv6pools` (array, optional): Specify which ippool is used to allocate the IPv6 address.
 When `enableIPv6` in the `spiderpool-conf` ConfigMap is set to true, this field is required.
 - `defaultRoute` (bool, optional): If set to true, the IPAM plugin will return the default gateway route recorded in the ippool.

 For different interfaces, it is not recommended to use ippools of the same subnet.